donSchoe/omsimulation/README.txt

 1. Introduction
 ----------------------------------
-This software is a simulation tool for virtual orientated measurement (OM) campaigns following the protocol "6+1" to determine and evaluate the level of radon exposure in buildings.
+This software is a simulation tool for virtual orientation measurement (om) campaigns following the protocol "6+1" to determine and evaluate the level of radon exposure in buildings.

+The protocol "6+1" refers to a quick measurement procedure to gauge the radon concentration on six days (6) in habitated rooms of a building and on one day (+1) in an inhabitated room close to the surface with potentially high radon concentration.

 For questions regarding this project contact:
 - Dr. Bernd Hoffmann <bhoffmann@bfs.de>